College of Education

 Explores the teaching of mathematics in K-8 classrooms in a manner consistent with state and national standards.
 Students learn teaching strategies that incorporate the development of mathematical models and mental constructs.

-ED 458, STRATEGIES FOR TEACHING WELLNESS AND FINE ARTS, 2 Credits
+ED 458, METHODS FOR TEACHING HEALTH, WELLNESS, AND FINE ARTS, 3 Credits

-Exploration of recent trends and research-based practices in the teaching of wellness, physical education, and fine arts.
-Includes strategies, assessments, special needs, integrating curriculum through developmentally appropriate practices, content standards, and the value of developing holistic learners though an effective wellness and fine arts program.
+Explores recent trends and research-based practices in the teaching of health, wellness, and fine arts.
+Includes strategies, assessments, special needs, integrating curriculum through developmentally appropriate practices, content standards, and the value of developing holistic learners through an effective health, wellness, and fine arts program.

 Recommended: ED 216 and ED 219 and ED 253